 The goal of the iOS Development Bootcamp is to transform you into a professional developer.
 You’ll come to understand coding logic, and learn how to think like a dev by building iPhone, iPad and Apple TV apps from the ground up.
 Our program will provide you with mentorship, data-driven curriculum and a top notch learning environment that will launch you into your first developer role.
-Your intense work starts a few weeks before coming in with our prep course, hits full speed on day one and won’t stop until you graduate.
+Your intense work starts a few weeks before coming in with our Prep Modules, hits full speed on day one and won’t stop until you graduate.

 We start the course learning how to build apps using Objective-C before moving on to Swift in week five.
 Your final project can either be written in Objective-C, Swift, or a combination of both.

 Persisting data is important if we ever need to use it again.
 CoreData and Realm are ways to persist data on your phone.
 Parse is a way to communicate and persist data using a server, akin to building your own API.
 We will also talk about other Backend-as-a-Service alternatives to Parse.